The New Timer: Inspiration

 "New Timer" and another song from The Ghost of Tom Joad, "Youngstown," were inspired by Springsteen reading Dale Maharidge's 1985 book Journey to Nowhere: The Saga of the New Underclass, illustrated by Michael Williamson.
 The narrator is the "new timer," defined by Maharidge as a "new breed of street person, forced to the bottom by economic hardship".
 Unlike older hobos, they had once been members of the middle class, making their circumstances particularly painful.
 The 1996 reprint of Journey to Nowhere included an introduction by Springsteen and the lyrics of his "The New Timer" and "Youngstown".
 Another influence on the song was the real-life story of Thomas Jefferson "Alabama" Glenn, who became a hobo during the Great Depression.
 Glenn and two others were killed one night for no apparent reason, like Frank in the song.
 Woody Guthrie's songs from the 1930 and '40s were another influence.

 "The New Timer" has a similar tone and melody as Springsteen's earlier song "Nebraska".
 Both songs tell stories of needless violence.
 In "Nebraska" the narrator is a murderer who states that he kills because "there's just a meanness in this world"; in "The New Timer", Frank is murdered for no reason, by "somebody killin' just to kill."

 The narrator sings that he and Frank took transient work such as picking peaches.
 This appears to be a nod to one of the jobs the Joads take in John Steinbeck's novel The Grapes of Wrath, which inspired the title (and the title song) of The Ghost of Tom Joad.

+Personnel

+Credits from The Ghost of Tom Joad liner notes.